 This freestone creek as it flows through Adams County is known for stocked rainbow trout.
 The regs here are Catch and Release Fly Fishing Only and anglers can try their luck year-round.
 Fill your box with midges, nymphs, and woolyburgers, but don’t be afraid to also bring a selection of streamers to sharpen your skills.

-Coming to fish in South Central Pennsylvania not only promises world class fly fishing action, it also offers a chance to stand in the middle of a rural stream surrounded by unforgettable mountains, forests and valleys.
+Coming to fish in South Central Pennsylvania not only promises world-class fly fishing action, but it also offers a chance to stand in the middle of a rural stream surrounded by unforgettable mountains, forests and valleys.
 Take the time to drink your fill of the lush beauty of the Cumberland Valley, and you’ll begin to understand why fly anglers make the trek year after year.

 Now that we’ve established that Pennsylvania’s Cumberland Valley is a fly fishing paradise, why not plan a trip soon?
 Click here to purchase your Pennsylvania fishing license and then plan to join the country’s best fly fishermen to battle for the big ones.

 Joe Laing is the Director of Marketing for El Monte RV and has worked in the travel industry for over 20 years.
 He has been exploring the outdoors most of his life and enjoys spending time camping throughout the United States.
 Joe has also been involved with the RVIA’s Go RV’ing committee, campground associations, and many travel industry associations.